B612SJM/MLGNN/README.md

 # MLGNN

-Multi-level Graph Neural Network for Drug-Drug Interaction Prediction.
+Multi-level feature fusion for interaction prediction：A graph-based approach.

 You can get the drug external multimodal features from [DrugBank](https://go.drugbank.com/drugs).